 The situation that alerted me to the fact that Teachable does not offer phone support was when I had a simple question that I needed to have answered before making my final decision on which course platform I would use.

 I emailed Thinkific and Teachable literally on the same day.
 Thinkific responded to me the very next day.
 I went searching for a phone number for Teachable.
 I discovered that they didn’t have one.
 I was at the mercy of waiting for Teachable to respond, but this also allowed me to test their response time.
 I had given up on Teachable after not hearing back from them after three days.
 Teachable eventually responded to my question almost two weeks later, but obviously, I had already moved on to Thinkific.

-2. The other reason why I decided to go with Thinkific is because their course creators receive immediate payment for their course.
+2. The other reason why I decided to go with Thinkific is that their course creators receive immediate payment for their course.
 Teachable pays their course creators 30 days later.
 Why wouldn’t I get paid right away?
 What possible excuse could you have for unnecessarily holding my money?

 This has never made sense to me.
 The only other reason I believe Teachable does this is because if you use their platform to accept payments you must agree to Teachable’s terms of service.
 Therefore, offering an All Sales are Final type of policy is not possible with Teachable.
 I did not want to give up the right to create my own terms of service, so that pretty much sealed the deal for me and I went with Thinkific.

 If you’re looking for an online course platform, now is a great time to check out Thinkific.
 I really like Thinkific’s drag and drop course builder because it’s easy to use.
 You have the flexibility to brand your course player, create your own landing pages, set the terms of service, etc.